flicstar/flicstar.github.io/games.md

 ![PuttSTZ](https://cdn.cloudflare.steamstatic.com/steam/apps/294660/header.jpg?t=1578527121#left)

 [Putt-Putt saves the zoo](https://store.steampowered.com/app/294660/PuttPutt_Saves_The_Zoo/) by Humongous Entertainment.
 A bit too easy.
-We played it in one sitting, with mummy skipping through all the dialogue (yawn) and looking forward to the end.
-Edie has gone back and played it several times on her own so maybe not too babyish after all?
+We played it in one sitting, with me skipping through all the dialogue (yawn) and looking forward to the end.
+My daughter has gone back and played it several times on her own so maybe not too babyish after all?

 ## Botanicula
 ![Botanicula](https://cdn.cloudflare.steamstatic.com/steam/apps/207690/header.jpg?t=1669304587#left)